TurboWarp/extensions/docs/turbotranslate.md

 (value for [coins] with count (10) in [current v] :: #4361ee)
 ```

-Handles grammatical plurals dynamically based on the language rules:
+Picks the appropriate plural form for a number and replaces `{n}` with the count:
-- Reads the subkeys for plurals: `coins.one`, `coins.other`, `coins.few`, `coins.many`, `coins.zero`.
+- Looks up subkeys like `coins.one`, `coins.few`, `coins.many`, `coins.other`.
-- Automatically substitutes `{n}` in the translated text with the given number.
+- Uses language-specific rules (for example, Russian uses different endings for 1, 2-4, and 5-20).
-- Falls back to regular `coins` if specific plural subkeys are not set.
+- If no plural subkeys exist, falls back to the main key `coins`.

 ---